chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-18-gsp343-optimize-costs-for-google-kubernetes-engine-challenge-lab.md

    {% include picture.html img="qwiklabs/gsp343-task4-monitoring-traffic-spike.png"
       width="624" height="302" alt="High CPU, Memory and Disk utilization yielded by traffic spike" class="ml-li" %}

-{.ml-li}
    Scroll to the **Managed Pods** section, you should observe the number of pods increases by the horizontal pod autoscaling.

    {% include picture.html img="qwiklabs/gsp343-task4-cluster-autoscaling-frontend-pods.png"
       width="624" height="302" alt="The frontend pods increase with horizontal pod autoscaling" class="ml-li" %}

 Eventually, you will also see new nodes initiate by the cluster autoscaling.
-But you need to keep patient for a much long period of time.
+But you need to keep patient for a while.

 <br>